zpok3/Waters-of-Life/steam-downgrading-guide.md

 # Downgrading Fallout 3
-If you use the Steam version of the game and it doesn't start through MO2, it may be related to the [updated launcher](https://store.steampowered.com/news/app/22370/view/4160842270244401930?l=english).
 Here's a guide on using both [DepotDownloader](https://github.com/SteamRE/DepotDownloader) and the Steam console to downgrade the game.
 Steps are provided for both the [base game](https://store.steampowered.com/app/22300/Fallout_3/) and the [Game of the Year edition](https://store.steampowered.com/app/22370/Fallout_3_Game_of_the_Year_Edition/).

 ## DepotDownloader
 1. Download the latest [DepotDownloader-windows-x64.zip](https://github.com/SteamRE/DepotDownloader/releases/latest) and if you don't already have it, install the latest [Microsoft .NET Desktop Runtime 9.0](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).